+deprivation assessment

-- deprivation assessment - targeted physical exam, including grading of ascites and hepatic encephalopathy, Glasgow Coma Scale assessment, weight/height, vital signs (blood pressure, heart rate) - Blood tests: full blood count (FBC), international harmonised ratio (INR), liver profile, renal and bone profile, as part of standard of care procedures.
+targeted physical exam, including grading of ascites and hepatic encephalopathy, renal and bone profile, as part of standard of care procedures.
 Blood test parameters are specified in the source document worksheets.
 If the baseline visit occurs outside the standard of care window, the trial sites can utilise the most recent standard of care blood test results if the following apply: